Industrial Uses of Argon

 1. Argon Plasma Torch

-Ar is frequently blended with a tiny amount of CO2 because it gives consistent quality and a cleaner finish to cut carbon steel.
+Welders often combine a small amount of CO2 with Argon, as this mixture ensures consistent quality and yields a cleaner finish when cutting carbon steel.

 3. 3D Printing